astropy/astropy/docs/coordinates/galactocentric.rst

-midplane, etc. Below, `we describe our generalized definition of the transformation <astropy-coordinates-galactocentric-transformation>`_ from the ICRS to/from Galactocentric coordinates, and `describe how to customize the default Galactocentric parameters
-<astropy-coordinates-galactocentric-defaults>`_ that are used when the
-`~astropy.coordinates.Galactocentric` frame is initialized without explicitly passing in parameter values.
+midplane, etc. Below, `we describe our generalized definition of the transformation <astropy-coordinates-galactocentric-transformation>`_ from the ICRS to/from Galactocentric coordinates, and `describe how to customize the default Galactocentric parameters <coordinates-galactocentric-defaults>`_ that are used when the `~astropy.coordinates.Galactocentric` frame is initialized without explicitly passing in parameter values.

 .. _astropy-coordinates-galactocentric-transformation: